Gravesend: Geography

-Gravesend is located at a point where the higher land – the lowest point of the dip slope of the North Downs – reaches the Thames.
-To the east are the low-lying Shorne Marshes; to the west, beyond Northfleet and the Swanscombe Marshes.
-The settlement was thus established as it was a good landing place: it was also sheltered by the prominent height of what is now called Windmill Hill (see Landmarks below); although Windmill Hill still remains a dominant feature, Gravesend's highest point is actually further inland at Marling Cross, adjacent to the A2.
+Gravesend is located at a point where the higher land, the lowest point of the dip slope of the North Downs, reaches the Thames.
+To the east are the low-lying Shorne Marshes; to the west lie Northfleet and the Swanscombe Marshes.
+The settlement developed in this location due to its suitability as a landing place, sheltered by the prominent height of what is now known as Windmill Hill (see Landmarks below).
+Although the hill remains a dominant feature, Gravesend's highest point is actually further inland at Marling Cross, adjacent to the A2.

-From its origins as a landing place and shipping port, Gravesend gradually extended southwards and eastwards.
-Better-off people from London visited the town during the summer months; at first by boat, and then by railway.
-More extensive building began after World War I; this increased after World War II, when many of the housing estates in the locality were built.
+In 1817, Gravesend, Kent, was described as a market town and the first port on the River Thames, containing 536 houses and 31,119 inhabitants.
+From these origins as a landing place and shipping port, Gravesend gradually extended southwards and eastwards.
+Better-off London residents began visiting the town during the summer months, initially by boat and later via railway.
+More extensive development followed after World War I, with further expansion after World War II, when many of the surrounding housing estates were constructed, some with the assistance of German prisoners of war.